douglampe/codetender/README.md

 Codetender supports configuration via JSON file.
 When using `coedetender new`, if a `.codetender` file is found in the root folder of the template, the configuration is first read from this file.
 For either `codetender new` or `codetender replace`, the location of a configuration file can be specified with the `--file` or `-f` option.
-If a `.codtender` file is found and a file is specified with the `--file` option, the token configuration from the file overrides any settings found in the `.codetender` file and all other entries are appended.
+If a `.codetender` file is found and a file is specified with the `--file` option, the token and scripts configuration from the file override any settings found in the `.codetender` file and all other entries are appended.

 Note that for `codetender new` this works the same whether that template is a local folder or git repository.
 This makes developing and testing templates super easy since you can just use